 If a birth event occurs in a GEM, an offspring trait is randomly drawn from a lognormal distribution with a mean of μoffspring=1-h2bmax+h2bmax , where bmax is the actual trait of the current parent, bmax is the current population mean, and h2 is narrow-sense heritability.
 The standard deviation of this distribution is given as σoffspring=1-h221-h2σ0+h2σt, where σ0 is the standard deviation in bmax in the initial population and σt is the standard deviation in bmax currently.
 This trait is then added as a new element of the trait distribution, increasing the size of the population by one and changing the mean and variance of the trait distribution.

-This rule is derived from the equation of the regression line in a parent-offspring regression (2), and we tested whether the implementation of these rules re-generates a parent-offspring regression with an estimated h2 that matches what was set in the model (h2 = ?).
-We did this by simply tracking parent and offspring traits through runs of the models and then regressing offspring trait as a dependent variable onto parent trait as the independent variable, with the slope of the line being an estimate of h2.
+This rule is derived from the equation of the regression line in a parent-offspring regression (2).
+To verify that the implementation of this rule in a GEM implementation generates a parent-offspring regression with an estimated h2 that matches what was set in the model, we track parent and offspring traits through GEMs initialized with different h2 values (0.9, 0.7, 0.5, and 0.3).
+Using simple linear regression of offspring traits on parent traits, we verify that the estimated h2 (the slope of the regression) remains close to the expected h2 (Fig. S1-S4).

-Over short runs, this approach indicates the realized parent-offspring relationship behaves as expected.
+Over any short interval of time in a GEM run, the realized parent-offspring relationship behaves as expected.
 After accumulating observations over longer runs, however, we see that the h2 appears to converge on one.
-This is also expected, as the mid-points of parent traits and offspring traits should be the equal, parent-offspring regressions should be centered on a 1:1 line.
+This is also expected, as the mid-points of parent traits and offspring traits should be equal, parent-offspring regressions should be centered on a 1:1 line.
 Over time, mean traits evolve, moving the parent-offspring relationship along the 1:1 line and generating an apparent h2 near one.
-This result reinforces the idea that heritability must be estimated at points in time where observations are drawn from the same distribution and not combined over time.

 1. J. P. DeLong, T. M. Luhring, Size-dependent predation and correlated life history traits alter eco-evolutionary dynamics and selection for faster individual growth.
 Popul Ecol 60, 9–20 (2018).